zence/GeneyTypeConverter/README.md

 ## IMPORTANT
 * `sql_converter`, `hdf5_converter`, `json_maker`, and `description_maker` are *NOT* to be called alone
 * `test_converter` is a unittest, but requires a specified test dataset for proper functionality

+## UPDATES
+* Dec-8-2017:
+    * '/' is now allowed at the end of directory paths